gulzarkbhat/food_delivery/README.md

 # food_delivery
-App to make Food donation app easy and reacheable.
+App to make Food donation easy and reacheable.